-To learn more, the Flower Earrings Pattern and Tutorial (Basics #001) offers more information about plaits and windmills.
+To learn more about techniques used in this tutorial, the Flower Earrings Pattern and Tutorial (Basics #001) offers more information about plaits and windmills.
 Half Stitch Leaf Pattern and Tutorial (Basics #002) is dedicated to mastering half stitch weave, and also explains how to mix colours with doubled wires.

 Medium bobbins for wire lace are extremely easy to use, and they are suitable for many styles of wire lace and many sizes of projects.
 On top of it, they work equally well for metallic threads.